Virgin of the Rocks: Dates

 It is generally accepted by art historians that the Louvre version is the earlier work.
-Martin Davies, former director of the National Gallery, described the painting in the Louvre as being stylistically close to Leonardo's earlier works and the London painting more suggestive of his maturer style, and therefore that later of the two, and derivative of the Louvre painting.
+Martin Davies, former director of the National Gallery, described the painting in the Louvre as being stylistically close to Leonardo's earlier works and the London painting more suggestive of his maturer style, and therefore the later of the two, and derivative of the Louvre painting.
 Most authors agree that the Louvre painting was the one that was painted to fulfil the commission of 1483.

 Some writers, including Martin Davies, feel that 1483 is too late a date for the Louvre version, and suggest that the painting had already been begun and perhaps completed in Florence before the commission.
 Wasserman, Ottino della Chiesa and others have pointed out that the measurements of both paintings are compatible with the altarpiece, and that it is an unlikely coincidence that Leonardo painted a picture that fitted the dimensions, at a time prior to the commission.
 Wasserman suggests that perhaps the Louvre painting was extended to fit the arched shape, and that the joint is no longer visible since the painting was transferred to canvas in the 19th century.
 Davies suggests that Leonardo painted the second version in the 1480s to fulfil the commission, and based it on the earlier work.
 Kenneth Clark agrees with this interpretation, placing the Louvre painting prior to 1481 and the London painting from 1483.